 - Bitch in Sheep's Clothing: She seems perfectly nice and sane, but some of her suggestions and encouragement of Fisk's criminal behavior certainly don't fit a sheep.

-- To Claire, as the other Woman in White love interest of the story who knows about her beau's double life - the difference is that Claire is increasingly troubled by Matt's vigilantism (to the point of ending their relationship before it can really begin) while Vanessa is increasingly... not troubled by Fisk's criminal power-plays.
+- To Claire, as the other white-clad love interest of the story who knows about her beau's double life - the difference is that Claire is increasingly troubled by Matt's vigilantism (to the point of ending their relationship before it can really begin) while Vanessa is increasingly... not troubled by Fisk's criminal power-plays.

 - To Karen Page.
 Both are initially presented as naive characters, who end up getting pulled toward lives of darkness and moral grayness.
 They both find that they are able to live within this darkness, and gain personal empowerment through this discovery.
 They both place an emphasis on the truth they try to uncover Fisks true nature, but from differing perspectives and with opposing outcomes.
 And Karen is attracted to Matts heroism, conviction, and genuineness, just as Vanessa is attracted to her perception of those qualities in Fisk.

 - Karma Houdini: As part of a deal with Fisk, she is allowed to remain free, as long as her husband stays in custody.

 - Lady Macbeth: Shows aspirations of becoming one.
 While Fisk's inner circle believes she makes him weak, this is only partially the case: Fisk neglects his business when her safety is threatened, but is otherwise spurred on by her.
 She fully becomes this by season 3, where she insists that Wilson allow her to fully be part of his life (including the criminal side), and one of the first things she does is order the assassination of Ray Nadeem.